MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 ### Step 4: Create your IIS Web Application that will host the SDK
 1. Open IIS Manager
 ![IIS Manager](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_iis.PNG)
-2. Create new Website call "MIM MFASDK" , link it to an empty directory
+2. Create new Website called "MIM MFASDK", and link it to an empty directory.
 ![Adding a website in IIS Manager](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_sdkweb.PNG)
-3. Open Multi-Factor Authentication Console and click on Web Service SDK
+3. Open Multi-Factor Authentication Console and click on Web Service SDK.
 ![MFA Server application, button to install Web Service SDK](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_sdkinstall.PNG)
-4. Once wizards it click through config, Select "MIM MFASDK" and app pool
+4. Once wizard opens, click through config, and select "MIM MFASDK" and app pool.

 > [!NOTE]
-> Wizard will require a admin group to be created.
-More information can be found on the Azure > > MFA Azure MFA Server documentation.
+> The wizard will require a admin group to be created.
+More information can be found on the Azure MFA Server documentation.

-5. Next we need to import the MIM Service account.
-Open Multi-Factor Authentication Console and select "Users".
+5. Next, import the MIM Service account.
+In the console, select "Users".

     a.
 Click on "Import from Active Directory".
     b.
 Navigate to the service account, such as "contoso\mimservice".
     c.
 Click "Import" and "Close".

    ![importing users from Azure AD in the MFA console](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_importmimserviceaccount.PNG)
-6. Edit the MIM Service account to Enable in Multi-Factor Authentication Console.
+6. Edit the MIM Service account to enable it.
 ![Editing a user in the MFA console](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_enableserviceaccount.PNG)
 1. Update the IIS authentication on the "MIM MFASDK" website.
-First, we will disable the "Anonymous Authentication", then Enable Windows Authentication".
+First, we will disable the "Anonymous Authentication", then enable Windows Authentication".
 ![Changing authentication in IIS Manager](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_iisconfig.PNG)
 1. Final Step: Add the MIM service account to the "PhoneFactor Admins"
 ![Add a user to an AD group](media/working-with-mfaserver-for-mim/working-with-mfaserver-for-mim_addservicetomfaadmin.PNG)